-- Accessible programming - YP shadowing creative teams - Better Signage - Non gendered toilets - Running open dress rehearsals for invited groups - Better creative embedding of access into work - Community festivals and events in front of house spaces - Increased provision and greater consistency of relaxed performances - Engaging CYP who have been excluded from school.
+- Accessible programming; - Learners shadowing creative teams; - Better Signage; - Non-gendered toilets; - Running open dress rehearsals for invited groups; - Better creative embedding of access into work; - Community festivals and events in front of house spaces; - Increased provision and greater consistency of relaxed performances; - Engaging learners who have been excluded from school.

-Theatres should value youth voice and use it to inform decision making.
+Theatres should value youth voice and use it to inform decision-making.
+They should:

-Some theatres have youth boards and youth ambassadors but this is not widespread.
-Such schemes should provide genuine engagement with young people, be inclusive and support a wide range of voices and involve the whole organisation.
-A national youth advisory board network should be established to share best practice and learning and enable young people of all cultural backgrounds from across the country to work together to inform policy and practice.
-Additionally, training resources should be developed to support organisations to develop such schemes.
+- Create a youth board and youth ambassadors that provide genuine engagement with young people, that are inclusive and support a wide range of voices involving the whole organisation. - Established theatres could create training resources to support organisations in developing such schemes.

+The plan proposes that a national youth advisory board network should be established to share best practice and enable young people of all cultural backgrounds from across the country to work together to inform policy and practice.